Wednesday - Sunday

 Is the Butterfly Encounter included with General Admission?

-As a Connecticut Science Center Member, do I get a discount on the Butterfly Encounter?
+As a Connecticut Science Center Member, can I get a discount on the Butterfly Encounter?

 Does my ticket to the Butterfly Encounter have as specific entry time?
 Is there a timed limit that I can stay?
 Can I come back in when I want?

-Admission to the Butterfly Encounter covers the day.
-You can go back in and visit as many times as you like throughout the day.
+Admission to the Butterfly Encounter is good for the entire duration of your visit on that day.
+You can go back and visit as many times as you like throughout the day.

 What will I see in the Butterfly Encounter?